ThalesGroup/OIDC-Sample-Application-CSharp/README.md

 					}

 # How To Run
-1. Navigate to ../OIDCSampleApplication\OIDCSampleApplication via cmd
+1. Navigate to ..\OIDCSampleApplication\OIDCSampleApplication via cmd
 2. dotnet Build
 3. dotnet Run
 4. Application will Start running at some localhost port Ex: http://localhost:55074/